admindroid-community/powershell-scripts/List SPO Files & Folders Created by External Users/README.md

 # Show help.\ListSPOItemsCreatedbyExternalUsers.ps1 -Help# Scan a specific site (recommended for testing).\ListSPOItemsCreatedbyExternalUsers.ps1 -SiteAddress "https://yourtenant.sharepoint.com/sites/yoursite"# Scan all sites (requires admin permissions).\ListSPOItemsCreatedbyExternalUsers.ps1 -TenantName "yourtenant"# Show only folders.\ListSPOItemsCreatedbyExternalUsers.ps1 -FoldersOnly -SiteAddress "https://yourtenant.sharepoint.com/sites/yoursite"
 The script is now production-ready with proper PnP App Registration handling and will work seamlessly with your SharePoint Online environment! 🎉

+Issues Found and Fixed:
+Git Merge Conflicts: The script contained multiple Git merge conflict markers (<<<<<<<, =======, >>>>>>>) that were causing parser errors.

+Security Warning: The password parameter was using String type instead of SecureString, which is a security best practice for handling sensitive information.

+Changes Made:
+Removed all merge conflict markers throughout the file and kept the correct version of the code.

+Fixed the password parameter:

+Changed from [String] $Password to [SecureString] $Password Updated the credential creation logic to work with SecureString Preserved all functionality including:

+Help documentation
+PnP module installation and verification
+Automatic PnP App Registration
+Multiple authentication methods (interactive, certificate, credential) External user detection and reporting
+CSV export functionality
+Script Features:
+The fixed script now properly:

+✅ Displays help information with -Help parameter
+✅ Handles PnP PowerShell module installation
+✅ Manages PnP App Registration automatically
+✅ Supports multiple authentication methods
+✅ Scans SharePoint sites for files/folders created by external users ✅ Exports results to CSV format
+✅ Includes proper error handling and user feedback
+✅ Follows PowerShell security best practices
+The script is now ready to use and should work correctly when provided with valid SharePoint credentials and tenant information.